-Not only in Pakistan but also all over the world, traditional form of recruiting, is being replaced by more creative, insightful and far more effective technologies that allow firms to make their candidate pool targeted and hire the best and brightest.
+Not only in Pakistan but also all over the world, traditional form of recruitment, is being replaced by more creative, insightful and far more effective technologies that allow firms to make their candidate pool targeted and hire the best and brightest.

 Changes are apparent in three specific spheres:

 It is true that nowadays interview process for fresh graduates is tougher than it was before.

 Previously, the interview panel would consist of employees who were visibly older and had amassed years of experience to get a high position in the company.
 This age gap, allows a maternal or paternal connection to form between the interviewer and interviewee.
 Due to this connection, you feel more at ease and the questions asked are more general as well since adults go easier on you.